-Responding to the November 2005 congressional action, President Bush and U.S. commanders remained adamant in their stated opposition to the setting of any timetable for troop pullouts, let alone an immediate pullout.
-During and after his June 13, 2006, visit to Baghdad, President Bush again appeared to rule out a pullout by stating that the United States would uphold its "commitment" to the Iraqi government, although he did suggest in trip-related comments that Iraqi officials need to plan their own future.
-Supporters of such positions maintain that the Iraqi government would collapse upon an immediate pullout, representing a victory for terrorists.
+Responding to the congressional action, President Bush has remained opposed to the setting of any timetable for troop pullouts, let alone an immediate pullout.
+During his June 13, 2006, visit to Baghdad and again in his August 12, 2006, press conference, President Bush again ruled out a pullout by stating that the United States would uphold its "commitment" to the Iraqi government, although he has suggested that Iraqi officials need to plan their own future.
+Supporters of the President's position maintain that the Iraqi government would collapse upon an immediate pullout, representing a victory for terrorists, and that the loss of the Iraq effort could cause terrorists to attempt attacks in the United States itself.
 H.Res.
 861, stating that "... it is not in the national security interest of the United States to set an arbitrary date for the withdrawal or redeployment" of U.S. forces from Iraq passed the House on June 16 by a vote of 256-153, with 5 voting "present."
-On June 22, the Senate debated two Iraq-related amendments to an FY2007 defense authorization bill (S. 2766).
-One, offered by Senator Kerry, setting a July 1, 2007 deadline for U.S. redeployment from Iraq, was defeated 86-13.
-Another amendment, sponsored by Senator Levin, called on the Administration to begin redeployment out of Iraq by the end of 2006, but with no deadline for full withdrawal.
-It was defeated 60-39.

 Troop Reduction.
-The House and Senate debate occurred a few days before press reports appeared that General Casey, during a visit to Washington in late June, had presented to President Bush options for a substantial drawdown of U.S. forces in Iraq, beginning as early as September 2006.
-According to reports of the Casey plan, which the Administration says is one option and is dependent on security progress, U.S. force levels would drop to about 120,000 by September 2006, with a more pronounced reduction to about 100,000 by the end of 2007.
-The new reports are similar to some previous reports of plans for reduction.
-Previous such reported plans, such as those discussed in late 2005, have tended to fade as the security situation has not calmed significantly.
+The House and Senate debate above occurred a few days before press reports appeared that General Casey, during a visit to Washington in late June 2006, had presented to President Bush options for a substantial drawdown of U.S. forces in Iraq, beginning as early as September 2006.
+According to reports of the Casey plan, which the Administration said was one option dependent on security progress, U.S. force levels would drop to about 120,000 by September 2006, with a more pronounced reduction to about 100,000 by the end of 2007.
+These reports are similar to some previous reports of plans for reduction.
+Previous such reported plans, such as those discussed in late 2005, have tended to fade as the security situation has not calmed significantly, and the July 2006 increase back up to the 138,000 U.S. troop baseline (2005 levels) casts doubt on any U.S. force reductions for 2006.

 Re-Working the Power Structure.
 Both the Administration and its critics have identified the need to bring more Sunni Arabs into the political process.
-As noted, U.S. Ambassador Khalilzad has been reaching out to Sunni groups, with some success, and some believe that a key to progress in this effort will be U.S. ability to persuade the Shiites and Kurds to agree to major amendments to the constitution during the four month amendment process that begins after a new government is seated.
+As noted, U.S. Ambassador Khalilzad has reached out to Sunni groups, with some success.
 An unknown is what package of incentives, if any, would persuade most Sunnis to end support for the insurgency and fully support the government.
 Many experts believe that the Sunnis will only settle for a share of power that is perhaps slightly less than that wielded by the majority Shiites, even though the Shiites greatly outnumber Sunni Arabs in Iraq.